Leosimetti/devops/app_python/PYTHON.md

 > Environmental variables are a good way to pass arguments.
 > In this project application IP and PORT are passed this way.

-- Making Tests folder a part of the application code

-> Directory with tests was inlined into the application package
-> as it is directly related to it. (tests use the `create_app()` method)

 - Following naming conventions

 > snake_case for methods; PascalCase for classes; ALL_CAPS for constants